NursamedinD/final-project-phase-1/README.md

 2. Press Start to start playing.

 How to change the settings:
-1. Below you can find the settings form where you can submit your values
+1. Below the gameboard, you can find the settings form where you can submit your values
 ## Tip
 - Larger grid size value  = bigger snake and berry (gameboard will look smaller compared to the snake and berry).
 - Smaller grid size  value = smaller snake and berry (gameboard will look bigger compared to the snake and berry).